Loft conversion cost UK: room-in-roof, dormer and hip-to-gable prices

 Median £2,500 across 7 real prices

-Comparing a new boiler against a heat pump on cost means looking past the sticker price of the unit and weighing the installed price after any grant, plus what each one actually costs to run.
+Comparing a boiler against a heat pump on price means looking past the sticker cost of the unit and weighing the installed price after any grant, plus what each one actually costs to run once it's on the wall.

 Median £7,500 across 8 real prices

-The real cost of a new kitchen is best judged from what homeowners have actually reported paying, not from a showroom estimate or a generic cost guide, because the figures below come from real submissions rather than averages pulled from a supplier's price list.
+The real cost of a new kitchen is best judged from what homeowners have actually reported paying, not from a showroom estimate or a generic cost guide.

 Median £10,000 across 11 real prices